 For almost 100 years, the mission of Vanderbilt University Medical Center’s Section of Surgical Sciences has been to provide the finest quality care to patients, solve surgical problems that change practice, and educate the next generation of health care providers.

-The Section is comprised of seven Departments and ten Divisions which are home to more than 240 clinical and research faculty, 118 residents and 19 fellows.
+The Section is comprised of eight Departments and nine Divisions which are home to more than 240 clinical and research faculty, 118 residents and 19 fellows.

 Our active robotic program employs seven robots for thoracic and abdominal operations.
 We actively encourage and use telehealth platforms, especially for patients in rural areas.

 We are proud of our collaborations with multiple departments across VUMC.
 Notable among these are the NCI-Designated Vanderbilt-Ingram Cancer Center (VICC), providing patients with access to innovative clinical trials, and the Vanderbilt Institute for Surgery and Engineering (VISE), which brings new therapies and imaging technologies to patients.

 Seth J. Karp, M.D.

 H. William Scott Jr. Chair in Surgery